-Composite fillings are trickier to do (the tooth surface must be dry when the resin gel is bonded on) and can be less hard-wearing for back teeth that chew and grind.
+Composite fillings are trickier to carry out (the tooth surface must be dry when the resin gel is bonded on) and can be less hard-wearing for back teeth that chew and grind.
 More expensive private ones are lab-made for you.

-On the NHS, you’re more likely to get them on front teeth, but your dentist decides what you need.
+On the NHS, you’re more likely to get them on front teeth, but your dentist gets to decide what is necessary.

-If decay gets deep into your tooth and affects the root, a root filling (known as root-canal work) can save the tooth.
+If decay gets deep into your tooth and affects the root, a root filling (root canal work) can save the tooth.

-Private prices range hugely, as root canal can be a technically demanding treatment and you may be referred to a specialist endodontist.
-How much you pay depends on the tooth size and position (back teeth tend to be more expensive) and complexity.
+Private prices range greatly, as root canal can be a technically demanding treatment and you may be referred to a specialist endodontist.
+How much you pay depends on the tooth size and position (back teeth tend to be more expensive), and the complexity.